-The responsible and efficient use of natural resources will therefore be a key competence for sustainable societies.
-Growth and prosperity must thus be decoupled from the use of natural resources as far as is possible.
-The goal must be to increase competitiveness, reduce the use of resources and lessen the resulting environmental pressures.
+The responsible and at the same time efficient use of natural resources will therefore be a key competence for sustainable societies.
+Growth and prosperity must be decoupled from the use of natural resources as far as is possible.
+The goal is to increase competitiveness, decrease resource use and reduce the resulting environmental impacts.

-People are beginning to realise the way we use energy and raw materials will have consequences for the climate.
-However, our society is still not aware of many other ecological consequences.
-The true amount of resources used to produce, for example, food, packaging, and other consumer goods must be calculated including the resources required for their production process and possibly also for their disposal.
-This factor is also called the "ecological backpack".
-For one 10-gram gold ring, for example, an average of 3.5 tonnes of earth must be moved.
-To extract one tonne of pure copper from the rocks, between 14,000 and 28,000 kilowatt-hours of energy input are needed, as much energy as a two-person household in Germany uses over a period of 4 to 8 years.
+People are beginning to realise that the way we use energy and raw materials will have consequences for the climate.
+However, our societies are still not aware of many other environmental repercussions.
+The actual "consumption" of, for example, food, packaging or consumer goods must include the resources used during the production process and possibly during disposal.
+This factor is also called the "ecological rucksack".
+For one ten-gram gold ring, for example, an average of 3.5 tonnes of earth must be moved.
+To extract one tonne of pure copper from the rocks, between 14,000 and 28,000 kWh of energy is needed, as much energy as a two-person household in Germany uses over a period of four to eight years.